Baines, Gary Andrew Interview

 So you didn’t include it at all in the book?

-Lot of the stuff I got from Kay Mooney’s book … oh, the Hawke’s Bay County Council books – you’ve seen those?
-Did all that; from the pās – a lot of that from there; lot of that from just asking around various people.
+No. All the myths and everything, I wiped all that sort of stuff.
+I did all the pās … [a] lot of the stuff I got from Kay Mooney’s book.
+Oh, the Hawke’s Bay County Council books, you’ve seen those?
+Did all that from the pās – a lot of that from just asking around the various people.
 But the local knowledge now is completely wrong, from even Kay Mooney’s time which was 1960s, sort of stuff.
 What she says is different from what people are saying now, so … just word of mouth, word of mouth, word of mouth.
-So I put in there, basically from what Kay wrote in her book, or from County Council records, but I wiped all the pre-European myths and stories.
+So I put in there basically from what Kay wrote in her book, or from County Council records, but I wiped all the pre-European myths and stories.
 Unless it’s written down, just forget about it.

 Shame, yeah.
 It was a lot of work to get that too … wow.
-But a lot of it is now opposed to what … like, Te Reo is trying to say now with Māori language, stuff like that; like Aotearoa, which was never a name, Aotearoa, pre-European.
+But a lot of it is now opposed to what … like, Te Reo is trying to say now with Māori language, stuff like that.
+Like Aotearoa, which was never a name, Aotearoa, pre-European.
 There were different names for different islands; they were island people, They did not have a name pre-European for Aotearoa; stuff like that.
 But, you’ve just got to go with the flow, [chuckle] don’t you?
 I think you do.
-Any rate, I got that sort of stuff.

-Then I started on the very early … so interesting in Waipūreku, which is where East Clive was … where it is; from Barney Rhodes arriving there to Joseph Rhodes opening it up, subdividing it.
-And all those paper roads are still there – not built on but still there.
-Collected a lot of old photos, bits and pieces; any rate, just about ready to do something with it and I had a presentation at the Clive Library [for] Landmark[s]; a lady there was running the history side of it in those days.
-She said, “What about it?”
+Any rate, I got that sort of stuff; then I started on the very early – so interesting – in Waipūreku, which is where East Clive was … where it is, from Barney Rhodes arriving there to Joseph Rhodes opening it up, subdividing it.
+And all those paper roads are still there – if they’re not built on they’re still there.
+Collected a lot of old photos, bits and pieces – any rate, I was just about ready to do something with it and then I had a presentation at the Clive [Library for] Landmark[s]; the lady there was running the history side of it in those days.
+She said, “What about?”
 And I said, “I’m not going to do a presentation.”
 Any rate, she said, “Leave it to us.”
-So they arranged with [for] the photo bits and pieces …
+So they arranged for the photo bits and pieces.

 So where is the Clive Library?

-No, this is the Hastings Library, sorry … Hastings Library.
-We’ve got one in Haumoana, we haven’t got one in Clive.
-Yeah.
-Any rate, so I did that presentation and I thought, ‘There won’t be many there’; and it was chock-a-block – you couldn’t move.
-They had to get extra seats and stuff like that.
-It was done so well, and I did what I did.
-Any rate, a chap walked up at the end of it – he said, “I’m Clive [Craig] McErlich; I live in Clive, and my mother started doing the history of Clive.
+Any rate, a chap walked up at the end of it.
+He said, “I’m Clive [Craig] MacErlich; I live in Clive, and my mother started doing the history of Clive.
 She never finished it and she’s passed away, and I’ve got collections of this, and I’ve got collections of that.”
-And I … “Whooh!
-Don’t …” and I grabbed him.
-And we’re good mates now, he’s been all the way through with me, and without his knowledge it would’ve been bloody hard.
-Yeah, yeah; so Craig McErlich …
+And I … “Whoah!
+Don’t …” and I grabbed them.
+We’re good mates now, he’s been all the way through with me, and without his knowledge it would’ve been bloody hard, yeah, yeah.
+So Craig MacErlich …

 So it was meant to be?